 - Heat 3 tablespoons of oil in a large saucepan/skillet over medium-high heat.
 Add onions and mushrooms and a good pinch of salt and pepper and sauté, stirring occasionally, until nicely browned and soft, about 10 to 12 minutes.

 - Add vinegar and sugar to the skillet and simmer.
-Stir frequently with a wooden spoon to scrape any browned bits stuck to bottom of the skillet.
+Stir frequently with a wooden spoon to scrape any browned bits stuck to the bottom of the skillet.
 Cook until sauce thickens slightly and comes almost like syrup, just a few minutes.
-Transfer onions, mushrooms, and sauce to a bowl, and set aside.

-- Rub haddock fillets with remaining 2 tablespoons oil, then with salt and pepper.
-If the skillet is dry, add another tablespoon of olive oil and heat over medium-high heat.
+- Rub haddock fillets with the remaining 2 tablespoons of oil, then season with salt and pepper.
+In a non-stick skillet, heat a little oil over medium heat.

 - When the skillet is hot, add fillets, skin side up, and sear until lightly browned on the bottom, about 4 minutes.
 Remove from heat and place the fish, seared side up, in a baking dish.
 Pour the mushroom agrodolce sauce all over the fish and top with the sprigs of thyme.